olialb/openHABdbTools/README.md

-# openHAB Data Base Tools (2022)
+# openHAB Data Base Tools (2023)

 ## Purpose of this little project
 This data base tools written in Python can be used  with [openHAB](https://www.openhab.org) data bases.
-This is tested now with Python 3 and openHAB 3.2
+This is tested now with Python 3 and [openHAB](https://www.openhab.org) 3 and 4
 The scripts are supporting:

 * **Data Base Maintenance**: